-Q: Is Equator the intersection of the surface of a rotating sphere with the plane that is perpendicular to the sphere's axis of rotation and midway between its poles? ¶
+Q: Is Equator the intersection of the surface of a rotating spheroid with the plane perpendicular to the axis of rotation and midway between its poles? ¶

 Q: Is Equator at the elevation of 4,690 metres? ¶

 A: Yes, and at 0°0′0″N 77°59′31″W, found on the southern slopes of Volcán Cayambe [summit 5,790 metres ] in Ecuador.

 Q: Is Equator an imaginary line on the surface? ¶

 A: Yes, and equidistant from the North and South Poles, dividing the Earth into Northern and Southern Hemispheres.

 Q: Is Equator not so easy to determine? ¶

 Q: Is Equator not truly fixed? ¶

 A: Yes, the true equatorial plane is perpendicular to the Earth's spin axis, which drifts about 9 metres during a year.

 Q: Is Equator one of the five notable circles of latitude on Earth? ¶